hizhatt/Milestone2/README.md

 - Show all data
 - Search for item with given text (match case)
 - Saving/Exporting record to a txt file.

+NOTE: main.cpp IS inventory.cpp.
+I just like the name 'main' better.
+Will change during submission.